 FAQs

-What happens during lessons for adults?
+What happens during French lessons for adults?

 In our first lesson, we’ll discuss your goals and learning style (visual or auditory learner, etc).
 I will also do a quick assessment of your level of French, if you have previous experience with the language.